Inedo/inedosql/README.md

 This utility is used by Inedo's products to deliver database upgrades, but all are welcome to use and/or contribute to it.

+## Tracked and Untracked SQL Scripts

+inedosql is intended for use with lexically-ordered scripts in `.sql` files.
+When using the `update` command (see below), it will iterate all `.sql` files in a directory recursively, possibly executing it against the target database depending on whether it is a tracked or untracked script.

+A **tracked** script, is a `.sql` script with a special comment header on the first line using the following format:

+    --AH:ScriptId=<unique-guid>[;ExecutionMode=<Once|OnChange|Always>]

+Each tracked script's GUID uniquely identifies it and allows its executions against a target database to be recorded.
+This allows one-time database schema changes to be executed once and only once against a database.
+The `ExecutionMode` value is optional, and may be one of:
+ - **Once**: The script is only ever run once.
+This is the default behavior if `ExecutionMode` is not specified.
+ - **OnChange**: The script is run only when it has changed compared to the last time it was executed against the target database.
+ - **Always**: The script is run every time like an untracked script, but the success/failure of its last run is retained because it is tracked.

+An **untracked** script is simple a plain `.sql` script without the header.
+These scripts are run every time, and nothing is persisted about each run.

+### Examples of Tracked Scripts

+This uses the implicit `ExecutionMode=Once` to ensure that the `[MyTable]` table is only created one time:

+    --AH:ScriptId=E632420E-0D90-46F7-A23E-1F374786CABD
+    CREATE TABLE [MyTable] ([MyColumn] INT)

+An example of a "cleanup script" to remove old views.
+It can be run multiple times, but doesn't need to be re-run unless it's been modified, so it uses `ExecutionMode=OnChange`:

+    --AH:ScriptId=5428C9CD-59DD-40B7-BF39-87259CDF7653;ExecutionMode=OnChange
+    IF OBJECT_ID('MyOldView') IS NOT NULL DROP VIEW [MyOldView]

 ## Command Line Reference

     inedosql <command> [--connection-string=<connection-string>] [options...]